ecommerceberlin/ecommerceberlin.com/texts/cfp-data.md

 4. The personal data mentioned in point 3 above serve exclusively the following purposes:

-* to organize the Contest,
+* organising the Contest - contact between Company and contestant,
-* to announce the results of the Contest on Fair’s website.
+* announcing the results of the Contest on Fair’s website - only speaker’s data without contact ones,
+* producing Fair’s program - agenda visible online, on site and presentation recordings.

 ## Legal basis for personal data processing

-5. The Administrator informs that Guests’ personal data are processed for purposes mentioned in point 3, subpoints 1 – 4 above, under art.
+5. The Administrator informs that data provided will be processed for purposes mentioned under art.
 6, sec.
 1 (b) of GDPR, that is, exclusively to execute the agreement between the Administrator and the Contest participants that is concluded during registration.

 ## The period of personal data processing

-6. Personal data of Contest participants will be processed for purposes mentioned in:
+6. Personal data of Contest participants will be processed for purposes mentioned in 6 months after Fair’s end.

-* point 4 subpoint 1 - until the Contest is over,
-* point 4 subpoint 2 – 6 months after the Fair is over.

 ## The place of personal data storing